basvdheuvel/basvdheuvel.github.io/index.md

 Groningen](https://www.rug.nl/) (NL) for the VIDI project [Unifying Correctness for Communicating Software](https://www.jperez.nl/vidi) under the supervision of [Jorge A. Pérez](https://www.jperez.nl/), from October 2019 until September 2023.
+I will defend my thesis on 2024-04-02 12:45, at University of Groningen's [Academy Building](https://maps.app.goo.gl/mZbXtoFdBy1Lcb737); you can find an extended preprint of my dissertation on [ArXiv](https://arxiv.org/abs/2402.09595).

 <hr />